yesadahmed/PowerAutomateManagerDocs/README.md

  **My flows**
  * Create your azure client application first, [how to make client application](#register-client-application-1).
  * After creating you r application in azure, you need to click the blue link "configure your application" on plugin ![configure](https://raw.githubusercontent.com/yesadahmed/PowerAutomateManagerDocs/main/readme/setclientapp.png).
- * After successful registration you will see the login prompt will appear when you click the My flows buttonto get access all underneath featuers.
+ * After successful registration you will see the login prompt will appear when you click the My flows button to get access all underneath featuers.
  * The application also cache the token once it is generated so during a session user do not need to login again and again.
- **Here it important that you must grant admin consent for the scopes you added for flow service during the client application creation in above step. furhtermore to avoid errors it much better to use the same user whom you have granted admin consent**.
+ * Here it important that you must grant admin consent for the scopes you added for flow service during the client application creation in above step, Furhtermore to avoid errors it much better to use the same user whom you have granted admin consent.

-My flow <br/>
+**My flow** <br/>
 ![my flows](https://raw.githubusercontent.com/yesadahmed/PowerAutomateManagerDocs/main/readme/myflows.png)

+ **Run History**

 ## Examples